 11.4.2 PLVS Opt-out and Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS(01/17/25 Version)

 By February 1, 2028, «Customer Name» may notify BPA that it elects to stop taking the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS.
-Upon such notice, Customer Name» shall by default receive the Flat Monthly Block purchase obligation with PNR Shaping Capacity.
+Upon such notice, «Customer Name» shall by default receive the Flat Monthly Block purchase obligation with PNR Shaping Capacity.
 Such election will not constitute a change in purchase obligation in accordance with section 11.1 of this Agreement.

 If, on March 1, 2028, no customer has elected the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.

 End Option